 Within psychotherapy, there is a broad range of treatment approaches.
 The approach to take depends on your desired outcome.

-Many mental health professionals practice gay-affirmative therapy, which encourages individuals to "come out of the closet" and accept a homosexual orientation, which they assert is a natural and healthy sexual variation.
-This kind of therapy proposes that the reason people are unhappy with their same-sex attraction is because of their own self-hate and because of society’s anti-gay prejudices.
-The goal of gay-affirmative therapy is to help the individual accept him/herself as he/she currently is and feel comfortable with being gay.
+- Some therapists encourage individuals to "come out of the closet" and accept a homosexual orientation and a gay identity.
+Their approach assumes that homosexuality is a natural sexual variation and that the reason people are unhappy with homosexuality is because of their own self-hate and because of society’s anti-gay prejudices.
+The goal of such therapy is to help people accept themselves in their current state and accept a gay identity.

-Gender-affirmative therapy is any therapy that helps individuals understand their gender development and assists them in making choices congruent with their personal value system.
-The basic premise of gender-affirmative therapy is that social and emotional variables affect gender identity, which in turn determines sexual orientation.
-The focus of therapy is to help individuals fully develop their masculine or feminine gender identity.
+- Other therapists may desire to help individuals understand their gender development and assist them in making choices congruent with their personal value system.
+The basic premise of such therapy is that social and emotional variables affect gender identity, which in turn determines sexual orientation.
+The goal of such therapy is to help people fully develop their masculine or feminine gender identity.

 Choosing a good therapist is critical because the wrong therapist can do you more harm than good.
 Since gay-affirmative therapy is the most widely practiced, it may be easy to find such a therapist.
 However, gender-affirmative therapy is not as widely practiced and you may have to search to find such a therapist.